-Yes, a copy of all plans shall be kept at the building site as near as possible to the permit clattered for the building official during inspections.
+Yes, a copy of all plans shall be kept at the building site for the building official during inspections.
 This includes roof and floor trust drawings, engineering reports and repairs etc. Are building permits needed for accessory buildings?

-No, I'll accessory buildings do not require permit.
-If the accessory building is greater than 12 feet in any dimension though it will require a building permit and be required to meet the provisions of this code.
-Accessory buildings requiring a building permit may be constructed without Mason Harry or concrete foundation provided all of the following conditions are met:
+No, all accessory buildings do not require permit.
+If the accessory building is greater than 12 feet in any dimension, it will require a building permit and be required to meet the provisions of this code.

 For code compliance verification for can access FREE NC Codes by clicking Here